 The certificate management process involves multiple events within a certificate management lifecycle, such as certificate request and generation, certificated enrolment, and validation of certificates and participating entities.
 As the 5G system enhances the security infrastructure with automated digital certificate issuance methods and seeks appropriate solutions for automated certificate lifecycles in the 5G SBA, ACME is among the best suited options.

+For certain NFs in the SBA, challenge validations during ACME enrolment using DNS-01 and HTTP-01 cannot be supported.
+Examples include NF consumers that do not have privileges to update a DNS record (i.e., to respond to a DNS-01 challenge) or support a web server (i.e., to respond to a HTTP-01 challenge).
+In such instances, an ACME challenge extension TLS-ALPN-01 (RFC 8737) is proposed along with existing validation methods in ACME (RFC 8555) to address those gaps.

 4 Detailed proposal